NguyenThanhNamIT/AIRPPMHackathon/README.md

 ## 🧾 Conclusion

-This project successfully developed an air quality prediction framework for **Ho Chi Minh City**, integrating data visualization as a core component of the machine learning pipeline.
+This project successfully developed an air quality prediction framework for **Poland**, integrating data visualization as a core component of the machine learning pipeline.
 The study combined robust data preprocessing, feature engineering, and XGBoost-based modeling to address environmental data analysis challenges.

 ### 🔑 Key Achievements: